Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Terrain features (groups of tiles with the same terrain type and with a particular name for the feature) are now properly stored when saving a game.
-- Terrain feature assignment is now generated for tree tiles which lack them.

 * Units
 - Added dwarven Ballista Warship (graphics by Jinn).